 I am a mother of 2 girls.
 But, I have always thought that it might be quite nice to have a boy-child.
 After all, I grew up with 2 brothers, I have several boy cousins and nephews, my girls are best friends with boys at school…*sigh* It seems they get everywhere, apart from in my womb.

 So here are eight reasons why I think I deserve a boy-child if/when I next become pregnant.

 Reason #1.
 FOOTBALL

 I need someone to fob The Photographer off on when he rewinds a football goal specifically for me to watch.
-Seriously, I could not give less of a fuck.
+Seriously, I could not even pretend to try to care any less.
 But he doesn’t quite understand that yet.
 The girls, bless them, play like they are into football and wear the football shirts that The Photographer buys them, but I see their interest wane after 10 minutes of watching a match.
 I hear them ask daddy “what team is that again?” over and over, during those 10 minutes.
 Their eyes glaze and then they begin to find distractions, like tidying their room.
 Their hearts just aren’t in it.
 You know that I can’t abide gender stereotypes, but, I’m sorry, my boy-child would have to be into football.
 I would ensure that he was fully indoctrinated from birth.

 Reason #2.
 SCHOOL SHORTS